 |Demo 1||Demo 2||Demo 3||Demo 4||Demo 5||Demo 6|

 |Nectarine cv.
 Ice Princess||Peach cv.
 O'Henry||Peach cv.
 O'Henry||Peach cv.
 Snow Flame 23||Peach cv.
 Snow Flame 25||Nectarine cv.
 August Bright|

 |Vase tree training ^||Palmette tree training*||Cordon tree training*||Palmette tree training*||Palmette tree training*||Palmette tree training*|

 |Rootstock: Nemaguard||Rootstock: Nemaguard||Rootstock: Nemaguard||Rootstock: Nemaguard||Rootstock: Nemaguard||Rootstock: Nemaguard|

 |Planted winter 2014||Planted winter 2014||Planted winter 2014||Planted winter 2014||Planted winter 2014||Planted winter 2014|

 * Peach tree trellis demonstrations to develop tree shaping for mechanical pruning using tree training methods, Palmette and Cordon.

 ^ This demonstration trial has vase shaped trees representing traditional grower practice.

 360 degree photos of tree structures in the stonefruit research orchard.

-This research was funded by the Department of Economic Development, Jobs, Transport and Resources with co-investment from Horticulture Innovation Australia Limited using the Summerfruit levy and funds from the Australian Government.
+This research (SF13001 Rootstock and training system to optimize stone fruit bearing and growth; SF17006 Summerfruit Orchard Phase 2) was funded by Agriculture Victoria with co-investment from Horticulture Innovation Australia Limited using the Summerfruit levy and funds from the Australian Government.